Social Studies Faculty

 6th Grade Social Studies and French Teacher

 After spending time in France as an "au pair," I developed a love of the French language and culture.
 I enjoy sharing my love of French and Social Studies with students.
-Learning both language and Social Studies helps students open their minds to other cultures and minsets.
+Learning both language and Social Studies helps students open their minds to other cultures and mindsets.
 Both areas of study lead students to become greater and more compassionate "global citizens."
 Understanding and celebrating other cultures and languages opens the door for future adventures and opportunities.
-Frank Smith once said, "One language sets you in a corridor for life.
-Two languages open every door along the way."

 B.A.
 Political Science, University of Lethbridge, Alberta, Canada